AnswerDotAI/fh-deploy/replit/README.md

 ## Setup

-To get started on Replit, follow these easy steps:
+To get started on Replit, follow these steps:

 1. Create a Replit [account](https://replit.com/),
 2. Fork this Replit [template](https://replit.com/@tommyccollins/fasthtml-replit), which contains the same code in this folder.